mommylocs/GroceriesApp-ahenmy/README.md

 ### How to run?
 1. Unzip file

-2. Point command line to folder where repo was cloned
+2. Point command line to folder where file was unzipped
 3. Type "ionic serve" to open app.
 4. In another cmd window change directories to groceries-server folder.
 5. Run "mongod" to start the MongoDB server
 6. Run "mongo groceries" to use groceries database